Key Takeaway

 - The appetite-suppressing and insulin-sensitizing effects of semaglutide operate through pathways largely independent of thyroid function

-- Patients with uncontrolled hypothyroidism (elevated TSH, low free T4) may respond less robustly and should optimize thyroid hormone levels before starting semaglutide
+- Patients with uncontrolled hypothyroidism (improved TSH, low free T4) may respond less strongly and should improve thyroid hormone levels before starting semaglutide

 | Thyroid Status | Expected Semaglutide Response | Recommendation |